ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 #### Renewing Your Allocation

 Step 1: Keep an eye on your email inbox for a notification that your allocation is about to expire.
+Notifications will be sent one month prior to expiration to give you plenty of time to renew.
 Allocations will automatically expire one year after they are provisioned.

 Step 2: Fill out the [Alpine Allocation Renewal](https://forms.office.com/r/wimT1SCsWz) form.
 You need to be logged into Office365 with your CU Boulder account.